 What are the main types of Chelonian?

 Our chelonians are divided into two groups; Tortoise and Turtles.
 Tortoises are mostly herbivorous Chelonians that spend their entire lives on the land and are best kept on a tortoise table.
+Some popular examples include the Horsfield tortoise and the Hermann's tortoise.
 Turtles are often omnivorous Chelonians who split their time between the land and water, they tend to be best kept in an aquarium.
 We do also occasionally stock Terrapins, which are displayed on this page.